 - Thrill Scale (0=Wimpy!, 10=Yikes!): 4

-- Can you handle it?
+- Could you handle it?
 The Seven Dwarfs Mine Train is not specifically designed for smaller kids like the nearby kiddie coaster, The Barnstormer.
 It's fast and thrilling, but not that fast and thrilling.
 There are no inversions.
-If you are OK on the Magic Kingdom's other mine train ride, Big Thunder Mountain Railroad, you'll be fine on the Seven Dwarfs Mine Train.
+If you are OK on the Magic Kingdom's other mine train ride, Big Thunder Mountain Railroad, you'd be fine on the Seven Dwarfs Mine Train.
 For more info on thrill levels, check out our park-by-park breakdown of what to ride and what to avoid, “Walt Disney World for Wimps.”

 Located in the middle of New Fantasyland, the Seven Dwarfs Mine Train is the literal and figurative centerpiece attraction of the Magic Kingdom land.
 Guests can walk the entire perimeter of the dramatic ride and see its mine train cars snaking in and out of its low-slung mountain.

 The ride begins with a short hike through the Fantasyland Forest woods.
 The queue takes guests past the Seven Dwarfs' cottage (one of many cottages scattered throughout Disney's storybook land).
 The thatched-roof building is charming and obviously well maintained by its industrious inhabitants.
 Nobody appears to be home, however.
 That's because the industrious Dwarfs are off to work at the nearby mine.
 (Cue the whistling.)

 Continuing on to the mine, guests encounter some interactive elements to help keep them occupied while waiting to board the ride.
 Disney has been incorporating amusing diversions in the queues of its recent and updated attractions.
 (It's a great idea and begs the question: What took them—and other parks—so long?)
 Among the activities is a gem washing game in which guests move electronic facsimiles of precious stones in a sluice and match them.